 This restaurant is using drag queens to deliver carry-out meals to customers!

-Many restaurants are offering curbside pickup and carryout options amid the Covid-19 outbreak.
+With the stay-at-home in place, many restaurants are offering curbside pickup and carryout options amid the COVID-19 outbreak.
 Fiddlehead Restaurant in Michigan City got creative and is using drag queens to deliver meals to its customers!
+"We just thought that the idea was a fantastic idea," said one customer after getting his food safety handed to him.
 Orders for Fiddlehead are placed over the phone or online at fiddleheadmc.com.

 Related topics: